marcel8915/marcel8915.github.io/src/articles/post1.md

 ---
-title: 'Write drunk, edit sober'
+title: 'Edited by Marcell from git push'
 layout: article.hbs
 ---